fdeblasio/pokeemerald-expansion/README.md

     - Learn Bullet Seed, Seed Bomb, Grass Whistle, and Pursuit by level up

 - Taillow/Swellow:
-    - Learn Acrobatics by TM
+    - Learn Facade, Dual Wingbeat, and Acrobatics by level up

 - Wingull/Pelipper:
-    - Learn Gust by level up
+    - Learn Gust and Brine by level up

 - Ralts/Kirlia/Gardevoir:
     - Due to Disarming Voice's boost in power, Fairy Wind is learned in its place at level 1 instead.
 Disarming Voice is now learned at level 17.